Frequently Asked Questions

 If you choose to change your registration status to inactive, you will not have a practice permit.
 This status is designed for those on temporary leave, such as parental leave, and medical leaves of absence for one to five years.
 Inactive status must be renewed annually.

-If you choose to cancel your registration while you are not practicing, you must reinstate it before you return to social work practice.
+If you choose to withdraw your registration while you are not practicing, you must reinstate it before you return to social work practice.

 The ACSW does not accept anonymous complaints.
 The Health Professions Act specifies that complaints must be written and signed.
 The registered social worker who is the subject of the complaint receives a copy of the complaint.
 It includes the name of the person who made the complaint, but not their contact information.
 The person who made the complaint remains involved throughout the complaints process.
 In some circumstances, the associate complaints director may act independently on information if there is a public protection concern.